CreateSean/craft-starter/README.md

 # Craft CMS Starter Project (Boilerplate)

-This is an opinionated Craft CMS starter project using DDev for local development, Tailwind CSS, Alpine Js, and Laravel Mix.
+This is an opinionated Craft CMS starter project using DDev for local development, Tailwind CSS, Alpine Js, and NPM Build Scripts.

 ### Install Craft 5 version
 to install this package run `composer create-project createsean/craft-starter .`